zarf-dev/proposals/0048-schema-update-process/README.md

 -->

 - 2025-10-18: Proposal submitted
-- 2025-12-08: Updated proposal to focus more on the process Zarf maintainer should follow to ensure that new API versions can be introduced
+- 2025-12-08: Updated proposal to focus more on the process Zarf maintainers should follow to ensure that new API versions can be introduced

 ## Drawbacks